Spartakus and the Sun Beneath the Sea: Recurring characters

 Brigands of the Fjords: The Pirates of the Seas' rivals throughout the series.
 The only identified member is their leader, Ringnar, who frequently competes with Nasty Max for leadership of the nested worlds' rogues.

 Shagmir and Loria: Two of Arkadia's elders.
 Arkana was presented to them and sent on her quest to the surface world.
 They tended to not believe the existence of any life on the surface.

-The Inquisitors of the Living Crystal: This three-person tribunal of blue-skinned judges is first seen in the second episode of the first season, "Le cristal vivant" ("The Living Crystal").
+The Inquisitors of the Living Crystal: This three-person tribunal of blue-skinned judges is first seen in the fifth episode of the first season, "Le cristal vivant" ("The Living Crystal").
 They try to make Galileo renounce his claims of a world beyond the Living Crystal.
 They have the group captured and psychologically tested to convince them that they are beings who were caught in the Living Crystal and are suffering "a deformation of time".
 They are even prepared to re-crystallize Tehrig if Galileo does not renounce his beliefs.
 They are seen again in the second episode of the second season, "L'échiquier des mondes" ("The Most Dangerous Game").

 Arkshag: Spartakus' nemesis and guardian of the Prisoners of the Lost Time.
 His purpose is to capture all Arkadians who have left the city, and imprison them.
 It is suggested that this was to be temporary, so that they could be transported back to Arkadia, as the prison's creator was an Arkadian who argued against those who decided to leave soon after the creation of the Tehra, but she died while traveling the strata, leaving them imprisoned forever.